 Here’s everything we know about Showtime’s Halo TV series so far.

 The latest news says the Halo TV series will begin production in Budapest "later this year," so fall or winter 2019.
 Unfortunately, we won't be seeing it on our televisions as soon as we hoped.
 Showtime hasn't given a date for the series yet, but has said it's coming in the first quarter of 2021.
 That will likely give the series a long stretch of post-production, which is probably necessary for a show as effects-heavy as this one likely will be.

 Is Master Chief in the Halo TV series?

 Yes.
 Yes he is.
 He's been confirmed at every opportunity, and as of mid-April, we know who's playing him.
 Actor Pablo Schreiber has been cast as Master Chief.
 You may remember a younger Schreiber from his role as dockworker Nick Sobotka in season 2 of The Wire, or from some more recent shows and movies: American Gods, Skyscraper, Orange Is the New Black.
 According to IMDB, he's nearly 6'5" tall.

 How many episodes will there be?

-Showtime’s initial order consists of 10 hour-long episodes, a common season length for big-budget prestige TV series these days.
+Showtime’s initial order consisted of 10 hour-long episodes, a common season length for big-budget prestige TV series these days.
+That order has since been dropped to nine episodes.
 Showtime hopes Halo’s influential lineage will deliver the network’s "most ambitious series ever."
 No pressure.